-KOA Campgrounds offer clean, level RV Sites so you don’t have to worry about getting stuck in the sand at your campsite!
+KOA Campgrounds offer clean, level RV Sites so you do not have to worry about getting stuck in the sand at your campsite!

 3. Plan for Bad Weather

-Although you may not want to think about it raining during your beach vacation, it’s always smart to prepare for the inclement weather.
+Although you may not want to think about it raining during your beach vacation, it is always smart to prepare for inclement weather.
 Check the weather before you head out, but pack indoor activities even if the forecast looks sunny.
-If you do get stuck inside your RV on a stormy day, you’ll be grateful you brought board games or a deck of cards to stay entertained.
+If you do get stuck inside your RV on a stormy day, you will be grateful you brought board games or a deck of cards to stay entertained.

 4. Wash Your RV Before You Go